rust-lang/ci-mirrors/README.md

 https://ci-mirrors.rust-lang.org/${name}
 ```

+> [!NOTE]
+>
+> Some files are marked with `legacy = true`, and don't have a source nor a
+> license.
+Those files were added to ci-mirrors before this tool was introduced.
+> No new files should be marked with it.

 ## Modifying or deleting an uploaded file

 It is not currently supported to modify or delete an uploaded file.
 Doing so